patrickmaynard/no-direct-implementation-attribute/README.md

 ```

-### Instructions for installation
+### Instructions for installation of extension

 todo.
-Assume we have docker and composer, along with one of the static analysis tools mentioned above.
+Assume we have docker

 ### A few things to keep in mind:

 * The allowedExtenders list can contain a mix of interfaces in the same namespace and interfaces in other
   namespaces.
 Only the latter require fully qualified class names.
 * The allowedExtenders list is optional.
 If not provided, all other interfaces are allowed to extend.
+* The extension should live in this repository.
+The static analysis rules and composer installer for them
+  should live in its own repository to avoid things becoming confusing for people who want to try the system
+  out.
 * etc.,.